ErnestCuong/tp/docs/UserGuide.md

 Examples:
 * `edit -l c/20 p/80`

+### Adding students to lessons: `add -sl`

+Adds students to lessons in TutorAid.

+Format: `add -sl s/STUDENT_INDEX... l/LESSON_INDEX...`

+* Adds the students at the specified student indexes to the lessons at the specified lesson indexes.
+- The index refers to the index number shown in the displayed student list and lesson list.
+- The index must be a **positive integer** 1, 2, 3, ...

+Examples:
+* `add -sl s/1 2 3 l/1 2`

+> :bulb: All of these students must not be attending any of the lessons provided for this command to work.

+### Deleting students from lessons: `del -sl`

+Deletes students from lessons in TutorAid.

+Format: `del -sl s/STUDENT_INDEX... l/LESSON_INDEX...`

+* Deletes the students at the specified student indexes from the lessons at the specified lesson indexes.
+- The index refers to the index number shown in the displayed student list and lesson list.
+- The index must be a **positive integer** 1, 2, 3, ...

+Examples:
+* `del -sl s/2 3 l/1 2 3`

+> :bulb: All of these students must be attending all the lessons provided for this command to work.

 ### Locating students or lessons by name: `find -s` / `find -l`

 Finds students or lessons whose names contain any of the given keywords.
 Use `-s` flag to search for students and